 Located in Oklahoma, this semi-trailer truck is actually a billboard and juts out of the ground in front of Wilkins Oklahoma Truck Supply.
 The upended truck has been there since 1988, when Wilkins and his son, Brett, were thinking of a way to call the attention of passing truckers – we can’t say it was a brilliant marketing move.

 Trucker or not, everybody is welcome to stop by and take a photo under the 50-foot, 20,000-pound billboard.

-Halfway between Tulsa and Kansas, there are two gigantic dog statues, one of a Bulldog and the other of a Labrador.
+Halfway between Oklahoma City and Wichita, there are two gigantic dog statues, one of a Bulldog and the other of a Labrador.